Donnie Andrews: Early life

-Life of crime
+Life of crime and after

 Andrews became an armed robber who robbed drug dealers, but who also adhered to a code of ethics that included never harming either women or children.
 He was known to police for an extensive record of armed robbery, assault, and trafficking in stolen narcotics throughout the 1970s and early 1980s in Baltimore.
 In 1986, local drug kingpin Warren Boardley hired Andrews (who by this point was stealing largely to support his heroin addiction) to back up Reggie Gross, an enforcer tasked with the contract killing of two associates, Zachary Roach and Rodney "Touche" Young.
 Filled with guilt, Andrews surrendered himself to Ed Burns, a homicide detective with the Baltimore Police Department.
 Working with Burns, he agreed to wear a covert listening device, which he used to implicate Boardley and Gross in the killings.

 In 1987, Andrews received a life sentence for the murders of Roach and Young.
 He was denied parole on his first few attempts, but continued to study, ended his addiction to heroin, and helped other inmates by running an anti-gang workshop.